 Pennsylvania Industrial Development Authority (PIDA)

-PIDA’s Small Business First Fund provided $61 million to help businesses through the emergency.
-Under the PIDA COVID-19 Working Capital Access Program, for-profit small businesses with 100 or fewer employees worldwide were eligible for working capital loans of up to $100,000.
-The program closed March 31; the Pennsylvania Department of Community and Economic Development no longer is accepting applications for loans under this program.
+PIDA’s Small Business First Fund provided $61 million under the COVID-19 Working Capital Access Program for small businesses with 100 or fewer employees.
+Businesses were eligible for working capital loans of up to $100,000.
+The program closed March 31; the Pennsylvania Department of Community and Economic Development no longer is accepting applications.